BOARD OF TRUSTEES

 Jessica D. Knox

 Jessica has had a rewarding career as a long-term public servant by working for distinguished national nonprofit organizations and community organizations.
 After leading an accomplished career in Washington, DC, Jessica had a strong desire to return to her southern roots.
-Because of her love for historic architecture and culture, she settled with her husband, Alonzo, in New Orleans, Louisiana.
+Because of her love for historic architecture and culture, she settled with her husband, State Representative Alonzo Knox, in New Orleans, Louisiana.
 She has been instrumental in serving her community as a former staff attorney of Legal Aid Bureau of Maryland, a program manager for the Louisiana Public Health Institute (LPHI), and as a program manager for the United Negro College Fund (UNCF).
 Jessica is a graduate of Howard University School of Law and Tougaloo College as a Political Science major.
 She has served as the President of the Historic Faubourg Treme Association, chair of Friends of Lafitte Greenway, secretary of Friends of Treme Culture and two terms as a board member of the Preservation Resource Center.
 She currently serves as the Director of Strategic Planning for the Housing Authority of New Orleans (HANO) where she drafts policies and procedures, strategic plans, and annual reports as well as develop grant proposals to support HANO’s mission of providing safe affordable housing.

 Brian G. Luckett